xintian-99/OCT2Confocal_3DCycleGAN/README.md

 ## Overview
-OCT2Confocal is a pioneering framework leveraging 3D CycleGAN for the translation of Optical Coherence Tomography (OCT) images into Confocal microscopy images.
-This project is based on the research presented in the paper "OCT2Confocal: 3D CycleGAN based Translation of Retinal OCT Images to Confocal Microscopy" by Xin Tian, Nantheera Anantrasirichai, Lindsay Nicholson, and Alin Achim, accepted by the International Symposium on Biomedical Imaging (ISBI) 2024.
+This project provided a framework leveraging 3D CycleGAN for the translation of Optical Coherence Tomography (OCT) images into Confocal microscopy images. is
+Paper: OCT2Confocal: 3D CycleGAN based Translation of Retinal OCT Images to Confocal Microscopy Xin Tian, Nantheera Anantrasirichai, Lindsay Nicholson, and Alin Achim accepted by the International Symposium on Biomedical Imaging (ISBI) 2024.

 The paper is available at [arXiv:2311.10902](https://arxiv.org/abs/2311.10902).

 ## Traing Dataset Structure
 The dataset is organized within the `dataset` directory, containing two subfolders: